Arthur Gutmanstein Religious School

 Hands-on learning with dedicated staff in a nurturing environment that is a part of a warm, friendly Synagogue

-Children in Kindergarten, First and Second Grades will attend Sunday Hebrew School for FREE!!
+Children in Kindergarten, First and Second Grades will only cost $360 per child.

-Children now do not have to start until Grade 3 (Gimel).
+Children do not have to start Hebrew School until Grade 3 (Gimel).

 Grades 3-6 meet Wednesday evenings and Sunday mornings.
 Electives including cooking, art, music, and computers are available 5 Sundays in the fall and another 5 in the spring.
 Each of these are flexible based on demand.